mohmorsi/AcademiaDB/README.md

 5. Minimize administrative workload and free up valuable time for administrators, enabling them to focus on other critical tasks.

 With AcademiaDB, universities can expect a flexible and efficient student database management system that can help them achieve their administrative and academic goals while providing the best possible education to their students.

+## Usage

+AcademiaDB is used to create a student database in PostgreSQL.
+It creates tables for students, attendance, marks, fees, and scholarships.
+1. The students table contains information about each student, including their name, contact information, admission year, and course of study.
+2. The attendance table tracks attendance for each student, with the date and attendance status.
+3. The marks table contains information about each student's marks or grades in different subjects.
+4. The fees table contains information about fees paid by each student.
+5. The scholarships table contains information about scholarships received by each student, including the scholarship name, amount, and start and end dates.

+The script first inserts 10 sample entries into the students table, and some sample entries into the attendance table.

 ## Demo